 To ensure its ongoing and consistent approach to Clinical Leadership and Accountability, The Breightmet Centre will have in place:

 - A Health and Safety Committee

-These will all meet be held at agreed intervals as per terms of reference as set out by ASC Healthcare.
+These all meet at agreed intervals as per terms of reference as set out by ASC Healthcare.

 Fourth domain – Patient Focus

 ASC Healthcare will deliver their services in partnership with patients, their parents / family members.

 - All patients will be treated with respect and supported to monitor the persons dignity.

 - Patient views will be accurately taken account of.
 There will be demonstrable compliance to meet the requirement of the mental health act 1983 regarding consent to treatment.